 This year I decided to create a fun, retro themed tablescape, featuring Rudolph the rednosed reindeer and The Island of Misfit Toys Christmas Table.

-It is almost Christmas and I realized that I had not even shared my The Island of Misfit Toys Christmas Table, here on the blog.
+Welcome to The Island of Misfit Toys Christmas Tablescape, which was a part of our Vintage Christmas Home Tour this year.
 Since it was not my year to host for the holidays, I really set this table mainly for us and our everyday enjoyment.
 So this year it is super fun!
 Ron’s favorite holiday cartoon is Rudolph, so this table makes him smile everytime he sees it.